BrendenHaskins/SpotifyAPI/README.md

 # SpotifyAPI
-Proof of concept for Spotfiy API project
+SPOTTED:
+A wordle clone for music artists, using Spotify's API to gather data about an artist for reference.